- Department of Fire Services

-STOW — State Fire Marshal Peter J. Ostroskey said, “This bitter cold weather brings the risk of frozen pipes.
-As difficult as that situation is, it is important not to make a bad situation worse; many people cause fires trying to thaw frozen pipes.”
+STOW — State Fire Marshal Peter J. Ostroskey said, “We’re about to get some bitter cold weather which brings the risk of frozen pipes.
+It is important keep a bad situation from getting any worse; many people cause fires trying to thaw frozen pipes.”

 Tips for Preventing Frozen Pipes

-- When the weather is very cold outside, let the water drip from the faucet served by exposed pipes.
-Running water through the pipe – even at a trickle – helps prevent pipes from freezing because the temperature of the water running through it is above freezing.
+- When the weather is very cold outside, let the water drip from faucets with pipes in outside walls.
+Running water through the pipe – even at a trickle – helps prevent pipes from freezing.
+The temperature of the running water is above freezing.

 - Open kitchen and bathroom cabinet doors to allow warmer air to circulate around the plumbing.
 Be sure to move any harmful cleaners and household chemicals up out of the reach of children.